History of African-American agriculture: Solutions

+Freedmen Heirs foundation

+Freedmen Heirs connects the gap between Black farmers and the marketplace by focusing on market access and providing technical assistance tailored to each farmer's needs.
+They support farmers with everything from understanding market dynamics and creating marketing plans to navigating USDA programs and making informed business decisions.
+Through their Social Mass Balance program, they help integrate Black farmers into supply chains while tracking their social and financial impact.
+They also host a webinar series in partnership with Resources for the Future and the Foundation for Food and Agriculture Research, exploring the costs and benefits of transitioning minority farmers to regenerative agriculture, offering practical solutions and support throughout the process.
+Only through this kind of structural change can Black farmers reclaim their place in American agriculture.

+Regenerative agriculture

+Regenerative agriculture is rooted in long-standing practices used by Indigenous and Black farmers.
+It focuses on improving soil health through methods like cover cropping, reducing synthetic inputs, and returning to more traditional, pre-industrial farming techniques.

 In popular culture

 Picking cotton was often a subject which was mentioned in songs by African-American blues and jazz musicians in the 1920s–1940s, reflecting their grievances.
 In 1940, jazz pianist Duke Ellington composed "Cotton Tail" and blues musician Lead Belly wrote "Cotton Fields".
-In 1951, Big Mama Thornton wrote "Cotton Picking Blues."
+In 1951, Big Mama Thornton wrote "Cotten Picking Blues".
 A number of blues and jazz musicians had worked on cotton plantations.
 Blues pianist Joe Willie "Pinetop" Perkins for instance had once been a tractor driver on a Mississippi plantation before enjoying a successful career with Muddy Waters.
 Lord Buckley once sang a song titled "Black Cross", pertaining to an educated black farmer murdered by a mob comprising white men.